Tejas-Wagh/django/README.md

 # Django + Django REST Framework Setup Guide (macOS)

-This guide explains how to install Python, Django, and Django REST Framework (DRF), and how to create a project and app with migrations.
+This guide explains how to install Python, Django, Django REST Framework (DRF), and how to set up a project with Postgres, environment variables, and CORS.

 ---

 ## 🐍 1.
 Install Python on macOS

 Use **Homebrew** to install the latest version of Python:

 ```bash